 “I’ll never forget the day the phone rang.
 I felt powerless, I felt stuck.
 I wanted to help but I didn’t know how, who to call, or what to do.
 I wanted to solve the problem, but I didn’t know the first place to start.”

-As Suicide Prevention and Awareness Month comes to a close, Balanced You recognizes that awareness and prevention are ongoing.
+For Suicide Prevention Awareness Month, Balanced You recognizes that awareness and prevention are ongoing.
 Our aim is to provide supportive resources and strategies to consider.
-The following has been adapted from the National Alliance for Mental Illness (NAMI) and Mental Health First Aid.
+The following has been adapted from National Alliance for Mental Illness (NAMI) and Mental Health First Aid.

 Understand the signs